Each element page on this site is structured as follows:

 DACS

-If there is a crosswalk reference in the DACS/EAD crosswalk table (see the DACS second edition webpage) this section page will include the relevant DACS section number(s) and information about whether the information is Required, Optimal, or Added Value.
+If there is a crosswalk reference in the DACS/EAD crosswalk table (see the DACS second edition webpage) this section page will include the relevant DACS Chapter number(s) and information about whether the information is Required, Optimal, or Added Value.
 It will include a link to the HTML version of DACS for further reading.

 Note: “Required” (etc.) in this section refers to the description’s being DACS-compliant, not EAD-compliant.
 Also, the information must be included at least once.
 If multiple elements reference the same required information, such as DACS 2.5, Extent, only one is necessary to meet DACS requirements.